 - Make sure you don’t use it directly on your skin.
 Since essential oils are concentrated, it could lead to skin problems.

-- Frankincense is said to be abortifacient.
-But there is no study or research that proves this point.
+- Frankincense is said to be abortifacient – There is no study or research that proves this point.

-- Always consult your Gynaecologist or midwife in order to use the oils while pregnant.
+- Always consult your gynaecologist or midwife before you use the oils while pregnant.

 The use of essential oils during pregnancy is highly debatable.
-While there are numerous articles, blogs and websites that talk about the safety and risks of essential oils, there is no substantial research done to prove this point.
-Most of these statements seem to have stemmed out of experience, myths or internet research.
-Hence, we cannot be 100% accurate about the safety of essential oils during pregnancy times.
+While there are numerous articles, blogs, and websites that talk about the safety and risks of essential oils, there is no substantial research done to prove this point.
+Most of these statements seem to have stemmed out of the experience of other women, myths, or internet research.
+Hence, we cannot be 100% accurate about the safety of essential oils during pregnancy.

-So, boiling down to the simple question, can you use essential oils while pregnant?
+So, boiling down to the simple question, can you use essential oils while you’re pregnant?